 What is happening with cryptocurrency?

-With meteoric growth and record-setting returns dominating headlines, it was only a matter of time before the government intervened.
+Meteoric growth and record-setting returns dominate headlines.
+It was only a matter of time before the government intervened.

 Okay, but what’s new?